Everything you need to know about the small business excemption.

 If you do decide that the small business exemption is best for your dental practice, you must document why your dental practice qualifies.

 For example, veterinary practices that determine they cannot provide paid leave must be prepared to show why.
-You will not need to send any documentation to the DOL when seeking exemption.
-However, you do need to collect and keep all supporting documentation should an enforcement agency pursue an investigation of an employee’s claim that they were denied paid leave.
+You will not need to send any documentation to the DOL for exemption.
+However, you need to collect and keep all supporting documentation should an enforcement agency investigate an employee’s claim that they were denied paid leave.

 Read the latest Q&A for more details.